 Wendy Middlemiss, Associate Professor; Ph.D., Syracuse University.
 Educational psychology; child, adolescent and family development; infant sleep; parenting and child care.

-Prathiba Natesan, Assistant Professor; Ph.D., Texas A&M University.
+Prathiba Natesan, Associate Professor; Ph.D., Texas A&M University.
 Analysis of large scale datasets; factor, discriminant and other multivariate analyses; item response theory; differential item functioning.

 Angela Nievar, Associate Professor; Ph.D., Michigan State University.
 Parenting; home visiting; meta-analysis.